Claude Hettier de Boislambert: Rheinland-Pfalz

 The later 1940s and 1950s were a period of political discontinuity for France, especially following the resignation as chairman of the provisional government of Charles de Gaulle in January 1946.
 Eleven different men served a prime minister during the presidency of Vincent Auriol between 1947 and 1954.
-In 1951 the governor of Rheinland-Pfalz was in receipt of a recommendation from the government in Paris that he should take a holiday in order the be able to continue in post over the medium and longer term.
+In 1951 the governor of Rheinland-Pfalz was in receipt of a recommendation from the government in Paris that he should take a holiday in order to be able to continue in post over the medium and longer term.
 Hettier de Boislambert was by now increasingly out of sympathy with the government in Paris.
 He interpreted the suggestion that he take a holiday as an invitation from the Queuille government to resign.
 He resigned in April 1951 and stood for election to the Assemblée Nationale (parliament) in the general election that took place three months later.

 National Assembly membership and the Fourth Republic

 In June 1951 Claude Hettier de Boislambert stood for election to the national assembly as a representative for the Manche department under the flag of the RPF party.
 The 1951 parliamentary election was conducted according to a list-based system of proportional representation system.
 In the Manche department the RPF received 61,249 of the 199,487 votes recorded, which translated into two seats in the assembly.
 Hettier de Boislambert's name was at the top of the party list for the department, so one of the seats went to him.
 The RPF had been launched a couple of years earlier as a national political party by Charles de Gaulle in order to campaign for a presidential constitution.
 De Gaulle observed the political status quo of the 1930s and 1940s and concluded that the parliamentary system, which he characterised as "the regime of the parties" did not permit the operation of a strong and efficient state.
 In 1951 the RPF won 121 of the 625 seats in the parliament, which was more than the number of seats won by any other individual party.
 Nevertheless, the other parties were unanimous over rejecting the idea of giving significantly increased political power to any president, so the RPF was excluded from government coalitions during Hettier de Boislambert's time as a parliamentarian.
 His status as an opposition member of the assembly permitted him a degree of independent action that might have been harder to achieve if he had become a member of a government.